 First of all you’ll get two First Level Spell Slots, allowing you to cast two Spells per Long Rest.

-Next, you unlock the Divine Smite Spell, which lets you spend a Spell Slot to infuse your next Melee Weapon Attack with 2-16 Radiant Damage.
+Next, you unlock the Divine Smite Reaction, which lets you spend a Spell Slot and a Reaction to infuse your current Melee Weapon Attack with 2-16 Radiant Damage.
 Fiends and Undead will take an additional 1-8 damage.

 You’ll be able to select a number of Prepared Spells here too.
-The formula for the exact number is (1 + Charisma Modifier), and this will be recalculated each time you level up.
-For now, if you have 15 Charisma you’ll get three Spells, and if you have 16 or 17 Charisma you’ll get four Spells.
+The formula for the exact number is (Paladin Level + Charisma Modifier), and this will be recalculated each time you level up.
+For now, if you have 16 Charisma you’ll get five Spells.

 We recommend choosing the following Spells: